You’ve spent time, effort, and a lot of money creating a brand new membership site.

 And, if you’re using affiliates, definitely check in with them and make sure to offer them encouragement and motivation.

-Of course, no matter how many launches we go through – or how confident we are in our membership marketing strategies – it'll always be a bit of a stressful time.
-And that's just the nature of the beast.
+Of course, no matter how many membership launches we go through – or how confident we are in our membership marketing plan and strategies – it’ll always be a bit of a stressful time.
+And that’s just the nature of the beast.

-(For a refreshing, honest look at what it feels like to run a launch, take the time to read Nathalie's post 38 Things No One Talks About When Launching An Online Course.)
+For a refreshing, honest look at what it feels like to run a launch, take the time to read our post 38 Things No One Talks About When Launching An Online Course.

 Launching a membership site is something that’s there for the long term of your online business.

-If you're already seasoned in your marketing and copywriting efforts (and have done your due diligence during the ideation process!), this might be an extremely successful time for your business.
+If you’re not already seasoned in your marketing and copywriting efforts, this might be an extremely successful time for your business.